Kazutaka Kodaka: Philosophy

 By his own words, Kodaka centralizes on writing characters, and he has stated that he cannot write characters whom he does not like.
-But he does not begin the process of creating a story by thinking of characters first, he feels doing so would restrict him, instead the first step for him is to craft a compelling scenario on top of which he can build characters.
-He likes for the premise, the scenario, to be summarized in a couple of sentences.
-He says a game requires more investment from the audience so the scenario is the key to hook them.
+As a result, he does not begin the process of creating a story by thinking of characters first, as he feels doing so would restrict him, but instead first crafts a compelling scenario, on top of which he can build characters.
+Kodaka operates under the belief that a game requires more investment from the audience and therefore the scenario is the key to hook them.
 His desire is to create stories people find fresh, although he has noted that he sees a structure in his works and he admires writers whose stories go against structure.
 He also keeps in mind why the story is being written and gives the story a meaning.
 A display of that is the apparent statement by Kodaka that everything he has ever wanted to tell can be found inside Danganronpa.

 Stories Kodaka writes often revolve around acts of human monstrosities, primarily murder.
 Further, he says he finds the lightness of killing in a story something that he likes and compares it to a black joke taken to the extreme.
 Kodaka's characters tend to have amnesia as it allows them to easily connect with the player.